-The University of Edinburgh was founded in 1583, the last of the four ancient Scottish universities.
-It is a world leading centre of academic excellence, ranked 4th in the UK for research power.
-It is also now home to the Edinburgh College of Art (ECA).
+The University of Edinburgh was founded in 1583, the last of the 4 ancient Scottish universities.
+It is now Scotland’s largest university and centre of academic excellence, ranked 4th in the UK for research power.
+It is also the home of the Edinburgh College of Art (ECA).

-The university has over 37,500 students, including 24,315 undergraduates and almost 16,000 EU and international students.
-80% of its graduates reported as leaving with a first or upper second class honours degree.
+The university has almost 40,000 students, including 25,303 undergraduates (22,205 of these are full time).
+86% of graduates leave the university with a first or upper second class Honours degree.

-According to HESA, 93.5% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 93.2% of students from the 2015/16 academic year went into employment or further study within six months of graduating.

-The university ranked 2nd in the UK for nursing in the Complete University Guide Subject Tables 2018.
+The university is ranked 1st in the UK for Social Work and 2nd in the UK for Nursing (Complete University Guide 2019).

 Courtesy of University of Edinburgh